-G. Padmavathi elected Mayor
+G. Padmavathi elected mayor

-Some MPs could not vote as they were at the all-party meet to discuss Cauvery issue
+But some MPs could not cast their vote as they were at the all-party meet to discuss the Cauvery issue

-Four-time councillor G. Padmavathi (56) of the Congress was elected the new Mayor and M. Anand (52) of JD(S) was voted as her deputy on Wednesday amidst pandemonium.
+Four-time councillor G. Padmavathi (56) of the Congress was elected the new Bengaluru mayor and M. Anand (52) of JD(S) was voted as her deputy on Wednesday amidst pandemonium.

 Ms. Padmavathi represents Prakash Nagar ward while Mr. Anand represents Radhakrishna Temple ward.